Beyond Normalization: Rethinking the Partition Function as a Difficulty Scheduler for RLVR: Conclusion Future Works

 \section{Conclusion \& Future Works}

-\paragraph{Conclusion.} We introduce PACED-RL, a distribution-matching post-training framework that improves LLM reasoning by explicitly leveraging the learned partition function as an online accuracy signal.
-By exploiting the accuracy signals obtained without incurring additional compute cost, PACED-RL adaptively concentrates training on the most informative training samples, leading to more effective and sample-efficient policy learning for LLM reasoning.
+\paragraph{Conclusion.} We introduce PACED-RL, a distribution-matching post-training framework that improves LLM reasoning performances by explicitly leveraging the learned partition function as an online accuracy signal.
+By exploiting the accuracy signals obtained without incurring additional compute cost, PACED-RL adaptively concentrates training resources on the most informative training samples, leading to a more effective and sample-efficient RLVR post-training for LLM reasoning.
 Extensive experiments on mathematical reasoning and code generation tasks across three models demonstrate the consistent effectiveness of our proposed approach.
-Overall, PACED-RL offers a principled and a scalable pathway towards a more efficient distribution-matching methods for enhancing the reasoning capabilities of LLMs.
+Overall, by reinterpreting the partition function as an online accuracy signal, PACED-RL offers a principled pathway towards more sample-efficient distribution-matching methods for training LLMs.

 \paragraph{Future Works} The interpretation of the partition function as an online accuracy estimator opens up new opportunities for inference time strategies.
 Beyond its role in training, future work could investigate techniques such as adaptive self-consistency, where additional samples are selectively allocated to question prompts predicted to be difficult according to the learned partition function, enabling more compute-efficient and accuracy-aware reasoning.